luciusmagn/magnusi.tech/posts/huoh.md

 Endell sat up in his bed.
 He was an albino with blond hair, a fairly muscular build, blue eyes, and a characteristic mole on his face.
-His hair, which was slightly longer than was common, but not long enough to warraEndell sat up in his bed.
-He was an albino with blond hair, a fairly muscular build, blue eyes, and a characteristic mole on his face.
 His hair, which was slightly longer than was common, but not long enough to warrant a ponytail or anything of that sort, was usually swept back.
 Not now, since he was still rolling around in bed.